sensu/sensu-flow/README.md

 ```

 ## Adapting to other CI/CD
-If you would like to adapt this for other CI/CD, the sensuflow.sh script from this repository should all you need.
+If you would like to adapt this for other CI/CD, take a look at the  sensuflow.sh script from this repositorory.
 The script should be self-documenting with regard to needed executable dependancies and information concerning environment variables used.